Welcome to today's edition of the Rush 24-7 podcast.

 By the way, why do you send a trade delegation to Niger?

-They've got two exports yellow cake and chickpeas.
+They've got two exports, yellow cake and chickpeas.

 Do you think Saddam was ordering in chickpeas for the palace?

-Okay, next slide.
+Okay, next lie.

 Let's move on to the next lie.

-Next slide.
+Next lie.

 Come on.

-Come on, what other lies?
+What other lies?

 I've been proven.